smilyutin/AIPerformance/README.md

 The project includes a GitHub Actions workflow (`.github/workflows/deepeval.yml`) that:

-- Automatically installs and configures Ollama
-- Pulls the llama3 model
 - Runs on push to main/develop branches
 - Runs on pull requests
 - Executes weekly on Sunday (for regression detection)
-- **Zero API costs** - uses local Ollama for all evaluations
+- Requires OpenAI API key configured as GitHub secret

 ### Setting Up GitHub Actions

+Add your OpenAI API key as a repository secret:

+1. Go to your repository settings
+2. Navigate to Secrets and variables > Actions
+3. Add a new repository secret:
+   - Name: `OPENAI_API_KEY`
+   - Value: Your OpenAI API key

-The workflow is pre-configured to work with Ollama.
-No API keys needed!
-Just push to trigger automated testing:
+Then push to trigger automated testing:

 ```bash
 git push origin dev
 ```

-The workflow will:
-1. Install Ollama on the GitHub Actions runner
-2. Start the Ollama service
-3. Pull the llama3 model
-4. Run all 26 tests using local inference
-5. Report results

 ## 🎯 Use Cases